Todd-Owen-Mpeli/Mazza-Treatz-Website/README.md

 # Mazza Treatz online store
-This is a work-in-progress website I've built for a local corner shop in Swansea.
-It is constructed solely with HTML & SCSS - featuring a google maps API, Bootstrap 5 framework, and a custom Scroll Reveal AOS library.
+This is a SME Coner shop website project, for a business called Mazza Treats.
+I created this project to demonstrate my skills in the following tech stack:

+1. HTML
+2. CSS
+3. SCSS
+4. JavaScript
+5. jQuery
+6. Bootstrap 5
+7. API
+8. Git
+9.Github (External Repositories)

+Including other general web development technology such as Wireframes and UX/UI digital mockup's.

+As a junior software Developer I will be responsible with working with a UX/UI design team, Senior developer & SEO team alongside a existing web development team.
+Each responsible for managing, developing, maintaining, and supporting various web projects.

+This intern means that, client briefs & project details will larging be all pre-determined.
+And I won't be responsible for designing an entire website functionality.

+Although I will be required to have a minimum understanding of design principles, example the difference between padding and margin.

+My main responsibilities will be converting client briefs & project details into concept designs with the goal of reaching production and finally live service.

+# Home Page

+1. Please note that this demo website was built without a client or UX/UI design brief.
+And was design entirely my myself.
+(As seen below)

+2. All images are in 4K resolution, click to enlarge for better viewing.

 # Project Context

+As like most people we all have a our favourite corner store to grab our favourite snacks.
 Mazza Treats is a small shop selling sweats, snacks, and drinks from a variety of North American and East Asian background.
-Due to its recent establishment in 2020 it doesn't have an online presence and only offers an in-store experience.
+Establishment in mid 2020 it doesn't have an online presence and only offers an in-store experience.

-Building a online website will provide Mazza treats customers the opportunity to see the vast products without the need to make the large investment of driving to the shops location.
+For this project I approached the corner shop to build a website for their business.
+Specifically, provide Mazza treats customers the opportunity to see the vast products without the need to make the large investment of driving to the shops location.

+I created a client brief, project details and a Adobe XD design file for this scenario.
+These hypothetical details in this demo project were based on other online retailers selling similar products.

 # My Objective
 To build an online website presence to display the large variety of unique products sold.
 Since these products are not available commonly within the UK, building an interactable e-commerce website to display these unique products will help ease customer uncertainty.